DanielMartensson/PiJukeBox/ReadMe.md

 java -jar PiJukeBox-all-1.0.jar & // important with &, else it will stop here
 ```

-Step 5: Change OpenJDK 8 like this and save
+Step 5: Change OpenJDK 8(or OpenJDK 11) like this and save
 ```
 sudo nano /etc/java-8-openjdk/sound.properties